vmware-samples/euc-samples/UEM-Samples/Sensors/README.md

 **Platform** (OPTIONAL) Keep disabled to import all platforms.
 If enabled, determines what platform's sensors to import.
 Supported values are **Windows**, **macOS** or **Linux**.

-**ExportSensors** (OPTIONAL) If enabled, all sensors will be downloaded locally, this is a good option for backuping up sensors before making updates.
+**ExportSensors** (OPTIONAL) If enabled, all sensors will be downloaded locally, this is a good option for backing up sensors before making updates.

 **TriggerType** (OPTIONAL) When bulk assigning, provide the Trigger Type: **SCHEDULE**, **EVENT**, or **SCHEDULEANDEVENT**.
 By default, all sensors assigned to a Smart Group will have a Trigger Type of Schedule with 4 hours.